rinigus/osmscout-server/docs/tags/tag2alias_sl.md

-# SL: Tag and its main corresponding alias for
+# SL: Tag and its main alias, tag -> alias

 Tag | Alias
 --- | ---